Aliases for AGPAT1 Gene

 - 1-Acyl-Sn-Glycerol-3-Phosphate Acyltransferase Alpha 3 4

 - Lysophosphatidic Acid Acyltransferase Alpha 3 4

 - LPAAT-Alpha 3 4

 This gene encodes an enzyme that converts lysophosphatidic acid (LPA) into phosphatidic acid (PA).
 LPA and PA are two phospholipids involved in signal transduction and in lipid biosynthesis in cells.
 This enzyme localizes to the endoplasmic reticulum.
 This gene is located in the class III region of the human major histocompatibility complex.
 Alternative splicing results in two transcript variants encoding the same protein. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AGPAT1 Gene

 AGPAT1 (1-Acylglycerol-3-Phosphate O-Acyltransferase 1) is a Protein Coding gene.
-Among its related pathways are Acyl chain remodelling of PE and Glycerolipid metabolism.
+Among its related pathways are Phospholipase D signaling pathway and Fat digestion and absorption.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and 1-acylglycerol-3-phosphate O-acyltransferase activity.
 An important paralog of this gene is AGPAT2.

-Converts lysophosphatidic acid (LPA) into phosphatidic acid by incorporating an acyl moiety at the sn-2 position of the glycerol backbone.
+Converts 1-acyl-sn-glycerol-3-phosphate (lysophosphatidic acid or LPA) into 1,2-diacyl-sn-glycerol-3-phosphate (phosphatidic acid or PA) by incorporating an acyl moiety at the sn-2 position of the glycerol backbone.